SprintHive/income-docs/api/v2/EnrichedTransactions.md

 ## Enriched Transactions
 This endpoint will return the consolidated list of transactions that were used to determine income.
-Additional transaction enrichments to be fetched, that may not have been enabled when the income verification case was created, can also be included in the request body.
+Additional transaction enrichments that are not enabled in general in your environment, can also be requested in the request body.

 Use of this endpoint may have billing implications.
 Contact SprintHive if you would like to enable it.